Pokecord-Official/Pokecord-Guide/commands/view.md

 :::

 ## Multi Release
 This is a lesser known feature of the view command that allows users to release multple pokemon from a given range of `IV` values.
 The `Release` button changes to `Multi Release` when viewing the selected pokemon.
-This button can only release pokemon that belong to `Common` and `Regional` rarity.
+This button will only release pokemon that belong to `Common` and `Regional` rarity.
 :::tip
 Pokemon present in the party are ignored irrespective of the IV values.
 :::